-Ceramics and Sculpture II Prerequisite: Ceramics & Sculpture with a grade of B or above Ceramics and Sculpture III Prerequisite: Ceramics and Sculpture II with a grade of B or above
+Ceramics and Sculpture II Prerequisite: 80% Average or Higher in Ceramics & Sculpture I or with Teacher Approval

+Ceramics and Sculpture III Prerequisite: 85% Average or Higher in Ceramics & Sculpture I or with Teacher Approval

 This course explores advanced problems in sculptural form with the development of processes and techniques.
 Students will spend much of their time sculpting with clay but will also work with other sculptural materials.
 Students will focus on developing an individual style and a sophisticated body of work, creating pieces that are both functional and decorative.
 The course will challenge students to set personal goals in terms of research and art production.